qiqi-lu/kernel-learning-deconvolution/python/README.md

 ## File structure
 `./checkpoints`: include the saved models for different data set.

 `./data`: includes the example simulation data used to training and test methods, and partial publicly accessiable fluorescence microscopic images (including BioSR, Confocal/STED volumes, LLSM volumes).
-The complete data sets are accessible from the original repositories.
+The complete data sets are accessible from their original repositories.

 `./methods`: includes the MATLAB codes of `DeconvBlind` and Python codes of RLD using different backward kernsls.